wendionwuakpa/ds-4300-neo4j-amazon-product-recommendation/README.md

 5. Follow the prompts in the command line interface to input user information and get product recommendations.

 ## Potential User Use-case Story
-Imagine you are on Amazon, looking for a perfect product but you just can't seem to find the right one.
-It can be overwhelming, right?
-That's where this program comes in!
-It's like having your own personal shopping assistant that recommends products tailored to your needs and preferences.

-To get started, the program prompts you to select a category for the type of product you're interested in.
-No need to spend hours scrolling through pages of irrelevant products anymore!
-The program then filters the products within that category based on the maximum price you're willing to pay.
+Picture this: you're sitting at your computer, scrolling through Amazon's vast array of products, feeling more overwhelmed by the minute.
+You've been searching for the perfect item for what feels like hours, and you're about ready to give up.

+But just as you're about to throw in the towel, you stumble upon a program that promises to be your own personal shopping assistant.
+Finally, some help!

+As you start to navigate through the program, you can't help but marvel at the sheer size of Amazon's consumer base.
+After all, it's the largest shopping platform on the internet, with over 40% of all online purchases being made through Amazon.com.

+But then you learn the shocking truth - Amazon's recommendation algorithm isn't designed around the consumer.
+In fact, it favors profit over the optimal choice for the shopper.
+It's no wonder you've been struggling to find the perfect product!

+Thankfully, this program is different.
+It puts you - the consumer - first, by recommending products tailored to your needs and preferences.
+No more endless scrolling through irrelevant items.
+With this program, you can select a category and filter the products based on your budget.

-But wait, it gets even better!
-The program then presents you with five random products that fit your selected category and price range.
-And the best part?
-You get to choose your two favorite products out of the five presented.
-Your favorites are then stored in a list and used to generate personalized product recommendations just for you.
+But that's not all.
+The program takes it a step further by presenting you with five random products that fit your criteria.
+You get to choose your two favorites, and those choices are then used to generate personalized recommendations just for you.

-No more endless searching for the perfect product.
-With this program, you'll have access to a selection of products that meet your specific needs and preferences.
-Say goodbye to buyer's remorse and hello to a personalized shopping experience!
+It's like having your own personal shopping concierge, but without the expensive price tag.
+No more buyer's remorse or settling for subpar products.
+With this program, you'll finally have a shopping experience that puts your needs first.

 ## License